britive/terraform-provider-britive/docs/resources/application.md

 ```

 -> The `properties` and `sensitive_properties` in the above example are mandatory for creating a valid Snowflake application.

+~> This resource does not track changes made to `sensitive_properties` through the Britive console.
 >**Properties:**
 > - `displayName`: Application Name.
 > - `description`: Application Description.